sebastianortunio/Hotel-Project/README.md

 - Our data shows us that the hotels have enough parking for their clients.
 - Out of the 100,687 reservations, only 8.63% requested a car parking.
+- In 2020 the hotel had the most percentage of parking request.
+It was 16.55% out of 22,825 reservations in that year.

+### 3.